shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

-With a custom dataset class created (OASISDataset), this will enable the images to be transformed as desired, as well as implement the dataset into a dataloader to be used for our task, where our specified root_path is the path to the parent folder of images and the batch size is 32.
+With a custom dataset class created (OASISDataset), this will enable the images to be transformed as desired, as well as implement the dataset into a dataloader to be used for our task, where our specified root_path is the path to the parent folder of images of the dataset and the batch size is 32.

 ```
 train_data = OASISDataset(root=f'{root_path}/keras_png_slices_train', transform=transform)